YosefLab/CZI-Immuneaging/README.md

 * `cell_type` the cell type, which should be consistent with the Dictionary tab in the <a href="https://docs.google.com/spreadsheets/d/1XC6DnTpdLjnsTMReGIeqY4sYWXViKke_cMwHwhbdxIY/edit?usp=sharing_eip&ts=6054e1a2">samples spreadsheet</a>; for example, using `T` for T cells and `B` for B cells.
 * `sequencer_output` - the standard output given by the raw data from the sequencer; for example, the output for a specific lane.
 -->
-The entries `<donor_id>` and `<library_id>` must be consistent with the donors sheet and the samples sheet of the <a href="https://docs.google.com/spreadsheets/d/1XC6DnTpdLjnsTMReGIeqY4sYWXViKke_cMwHwhbdxIY/">IA Google spreadsheet</a>, and that library type can take a value out of the following four possible values: GEX (for gene expression), ADT (for CITE-seq), TCR (T-Cell Receptor), BCR (T-Cell Receptor).
+The entries `<donor_id>` and `<library_id>` must be consistent with the donors sheet and the samples sheet of the <a href="https://docs.google.com/spreadsheets/d/1XC6DnTpdLjnsTMReGIeqY4sYWXViKke_cMwHwhbdxIY/">IA Google spreadsheet</a>, and that library type can take a value out of the following five possible values: GEX (for gene expression), ADT (for CITE-seq), TCR (T-Cell Receptor), BCR (T-Cell Receptor), HTO (hashtag; in case a hashtag library was processed separately).

 A few examples for valid file names include:
 ```